 Every year, Medicare evaluates plans on a 5-star rating system.

-- Aetna received an overall four-star rating out of a possible five stars for its Medicare Advantage and Medicare Part D plans for 2021.1
+- Aetna received an overall 4.29-star rating out of a possible five stars for its Medicare Advantage and Medicare Part D plans for 2022 when weighted by enrollment.1

 Aetna vs. Humana Summary